 In 1962 Joe bought the old Blanchfields Bakery site at 134 Tainui St, demolished the building and built a brand new multi-level funeral complex.
 This included living accommodation, garaging, offices and a chapel.
 This building served the company until 1990 when major renovations commenced and the new extended funeral home was dedicated and opened on the 19th April 1991.
 This now included a new larger chapel, an organ loft for the new electronic organ, viewing rooms, interview lounge, new modern mortuary and more garaging.
 This is the building the company still operates from today .

-it is widely accepted that the William Sampson memorial chapel (named after Greymouth’s longest serving funeral director) is one of the best in the country.
-Visitors from throughout New Zealand constantly comment on its modern, yet traditional restful atmosphere.
-Within the last few years there have been other interior developments as the older, smaller viewing rooms have been enlarged and tastefully decorated.
+The William Sampson Memorial Chapel (named after Greymouth’s longest serving funeral director) has a modern, yet traditional restful atmosphere.
+Within the last few years there have been interior developments as the older, smaller viewing rooms have been enlarged and tastefully decorated.

 In August 1994 Westland Funeral Services installed a new state of the art All Cremator, imported from America, as part of the complex.
 Joe was particularly proud of this.
 It had always distressed him that bereaved families had to have their loved one taken to Christchurch for Cremation and that if they wanted a service at the Crematorium they had to face a long trip over Otira and back.
 Some of these journeys in the depth of winter were extremely harrowing.
 The fact that the crematorium is in Greymouth has increased the cremation rate substantially from under 20% in 1994 to over 70% today.